 Aldrich CPAs + Advisors LLP

-Jon joined Aldrich in 2021 as our Director of Audit, where he utilizes his diverse experience to lead the audit and assurance practice for Aldrich across our Oregon, California and Alaska offices.
-Prior to joining Aldrich, he spent 21 years at a large international accounting firm, providing accounting, assurance and advisory services to public and...
+Jon joined Aldrich in 2021 as an assurance and advisory director, where he utilizes his diverse experience to understand and advise our clients through all aspects of their organizational life cycle.
+Prior to joining Aldrich, he spent 21 years at a large international accounting firm, providing accounting, assurance and advisory services to public and privately...
 Read more Jon Bowdoin, CPA